Published: June 28, 2024

 Now that everything is set up, you can go live streaming with your private stream.
 Click "Start Private Streaming" in your broadcast software, and you're good to go.

 While private streaming, monitor your chat and interact with your viewers.
-Since it’s a private stream, engagement will likely be higher, making it more personal and enjoyable.
+Since it's a private stream, engagement will likely be higher, making it more personal and enjoyable.
+Additionally, to boost your channel's presence and grow your community, you can buy Twitch viewers monthly, which can help you build a more consistent audience and increase overall interaction during your streams.

 When you're done, simply click "Stop Streaming" in your broadcast software.
 Thank your viewers, and maybe even ask for feedback to improve future streams.